 Missing teeth can cause people to feel embarrassed about their smile, and they might even make it difficult to eat or talk normally.
-Dental implants provided by South Florida Oral and Maxillofacial Surgery are often the answer for patients in Jupiter, Palm Beach Gardens, and West Palm Beach dealing with these kinds of problems.
+Dental implants in Jupiter, FL provided by South Florida Oral & Maxillofacial Surgery are often the answer for patients dealing with these kinds of problems.
 They offer a solution that looks natural, can be trusted to stay in place, and last for a lifetime to come.
 No matter how many teeth you might be missing, we can use them to give your smile a new lease on life.

 Why Choose South Florida Oral & Maxillofacial Surgery for Dental Implants?

 - 4 Board-Certified Oral Surgeons Under One Roof

 - We’re Available 24/7!

 - Happy to Accept & Maximize Dental Insurance

 The reason dental implants are widely considered the gold standard for tooth replacement is that they are the only treatment that fully restores an entire tooth from root to crown.
 A small titanium post is placed within the jawbone to recreate the root, and this provides support for a custom-made crown, bridge or denture.
 Thanks to their lifelike appearance and unmatched stability, they can: